FirstEver-eu/Universal-Intel-Chipset-Updater/README.md

 We welcome contributions!
 If you have:

 - New driver versions or platform information
-- Improvements to the detection logic
-- Bug fixes or feature enhancements
-- Additional HW_ID mappings for the database
+- New HW_ID for the database
+- Bug reports or script improvements

 Please feel free to submit a Pull Request or open an Issue.